 WHAT YOU CAN BECOME Biochemist, biotechnologist, chiropractor, clinical biochemist, dentist, environmental health specialist, medical doctor, optometrist, research technician, science teacher, lawyer.

 Biology is the study of life and of living organisms, including their structure, function, growth, origin, evolution and distribution.
-Within the biology program a student can specialize in areas such as cellular, developmental and molecular biology and physiology, genetics and evolution, marine biology and conservation and ecology.
+Within the biology program a student can specialize in areas such as cellular, developmental and molecular biology and physiology, genetics and evolution, and conservation and ecology.

 Chemistry is the science of the composition, structure, properties and reactions of matter, especially of atomic and molecular systems.
 The synthesis of new drugs, the production of novel materials and the monitoring and improvement of our environment all involve the science of chemistry.